 Downtown: Downtown Houston feels extremely corporate and business-like.
 If you aren’t comfortable seeing oil tycoons in suits hobnob it at Starbucks all day, then this might not be the district for you.
 Downtown also shuts down around 10pm—there aren’t too many late night or 24-hour spots for you party animals.
 If you want nightlife, you’ll have to head west to Midtown or Washington.
 That said, the area affectionately known as EaDo (“East Downtown”) has some wonderful surprises, including some of the best Chinese buffets in town… $550/month for an historic one-bedroom in EaDo.
 Compare that with studio lofts in the CBD: upwards of $1000/month!

 The Eastern Wards: Residential development originally sprawled westward out from Downtown, the originally professional class settling in the Fourth Ward and leaving points east to industrial and shipping uses.
-Most of these areas struggle with high crime and foreclosures.
-That’s not to say there aren’t some decent neighborhoods: University of Houston sits smack in the middle of the Third Ward, which ensures some measure of safety and stability.
+That’s not to say there aren’t some decent neighborhoods: University of Houston sits smack in the middle of the Third Ward, which ensures some measure of stability.
 Don’t pay much over $600/month (utilities included) for a modest-sized two-bedroom condo near U of H. Checking out the Orange Show on Munger St. is a must.

 Midtown: Running west out from Downtown, this is the “it” area for young, artsy, professionals.
-Seedy Montrose is LGBT-friendly, West Alabama has the historic Angelika Theatre, and Washington Ave. is the new (moneyed) hipster ghetto.
+West Alabama has the historic Angelika Theatre, and Washington Ave. is the new (moneyed) hipster location.
 This neighborhood still has that urban, commercial feel, but it’s that of a smaller city.
 Most folks who live here rarely find it necessary to head east of the Gulf Freeway.
-Seriously, all the culture and amenities one needs can be found on Westheimer St. Don’t go too far past Shepherd or you’ll land in River Oaks, one of the oldest in richest communities in the U.S. (Translation: “apartments” in this neighborhood are where the au pairs live.)
-Luxury apartments and lofts on Washington go for around $1000/month (one-bedroom) and $1500/month (two-bedroom).
+Seriously, all the culture and amenities one needs can be found on Westheimer St. Don’t go too far past Shepherd or you’ll land in River Oaks, one of the oldest in richest communities in the U.S. Luxury apartments and lofts on Washington go for around $1000/month and typically come with hardwood floors and in-unit washer and dryers, two bedrooms start at $1500/month.
 Head south for more reasonable rates: $700-$800/month for one-bedrooms (Jacuzzi included?!) off Montrose.

 West University: Named for Rice University’s majestic presence, this area boasts an impressive number of museums (concentrated in the aptly named “Museum District”), Hermann Park (the only real rival to Memorial Park), and the Houston Zoo.
 The driftwood-framed Ginger Man in Rice Village shopping center is arguably the best beer bar in town.
 Two-bedroom apartments with hardwood floors run $1300/month and up; a little more than half that for only one bedroom.
 Expect covered parking in this neighborhood.
 (But if not, don’t fret: there are so many trees you’ll be fine on the street.)

 Bellaire: Just outside the southwest corner of the Loop, Bellaire lives up to its California namesake.
 The Galleria shopping center (poodles, Versace, etc.) perches just north of Hwy.
 59, South Rice Ave. linking it to Bellaire Blvd.
-While Bellaire is park-less, its high number of private schools makes up for it.
 (Wait, what??!)$700-$800/month for one-bedrooms, higher if you’d like to be closer to the Medical Center in case of an emergency.